List of Bakugan Battle Brawlers characters: Chaos Army

+Anubias

-AnubiasAnubias was the leader of the team of the same name and an artificial creation of Barodius whose appearance resembled that of a Gundalian.
+Anubias was the leader of the team of the same name and an artificial creation of Barodius whose appearance resembled that of a Gundalian.
 He was a Darkus Brawler.
 Anubias was a competitive brawler willing to fight at any challenge.
-While not entirely a bad person, he looked down on those with weakness or excuses.
+While not entirely a bad person, he looked down on those with weaknesses or excuses.
 He appeared to have a want to destroy Dan.
 Mag Mel absorbed and killed him in "Unfinished Business".
 He was mourned over by Noah and Dan, who vowed that Mag Mel would not get away with what he'd done.

+Sellon

-SellonSellon was the leader of the team of the same name, and was artificial creation of Barodius that resembled the appearance of a Neathian.
+Sellon was the leader of the team of the same name, and was the artificial creation of Barodius that resembled the appearance of a Neathian.
 She was a Ventus Brawler.
-Sellon had a mysterious personality and serious attitude towards brawling.
-She loved style and grace in a battle, and lived by honor.
-Unlike most Neathians, whose form is mainly blue and white, Sellon's is black, with tentacle like hair.
-She also has 6 eye looking adornments on her chest, much like the Chaos Bakugan.
-At the end of "Dangerous Beauty", she stole Dan's key and gave it to Mag Mel but was then absorbed and was violently killed by him.
+Sellon had a mysterious personality and a serious attitude towards brawling.
+She loved style and grace in a battle and lived by honor.
+Unlike most Neathians, whose form is mainly blue and white, Sellon's is black, with tentacle-like hair.
+She also has 6 eye-looking adornments on her chest, much like the Chaos Bakugan.
+At the end of "Dangerous Beauty", she stole Dan's key and gave it to Mag Mel but was then absorbed and violently killed by him.